The Best Wood Tip Drum Sticks

 Vic Firth Steve Gadd Wire Brush

 Steve Gadd is arguably one of the most sought-after session drummers in the world, having played in the studio for a diverse range of musicians such as Simon & Garfunkel, Steely Dan, Eric Clapton, and James Taylor.
-So it's only fitting that his namesake Vic Firth brush is doing well in the market.
+So it's only fitting that his signature Vic Firth brush is doing well in the market.

 An interesting feature of this brush set is that the wire is actually angled, which helps to keep your brushes from snagging on (fresh) coated drum heads.
-Essentially, they angled the wire only in the last ¾” of the playing end of the brush.
-So you still get the same feel as a normal set of brushes, without having to worry about snags.
+Essentially, they angled the wire only in the last ¾” of the playing end of the brush so you still get the same feel as a normal set of brushes, without having to worry about snags.
 Even better, you still retain a traditional tone.